 Covering three common food-on-the-go needs, the Vega Bars include Snack (the lightest of the three with simple, whole food ingredients), One (a hefty meal bar packed with protein, whole food ingredients, and supplements), and Sport Protein (also substantial, but protein focused).
 We sampled select flavors of each variety…

 Vega Bars: Snack

 This was our favorite type of the Vega Bars.
 Nuts, seeds, and brown rice crisps are bound into a dense and filling bar with organic tapioca syrup and agave syrup.
 Vega Snack Bars are half dipped in chocolate for a thin, but delicious icing on this nutritious and filling treat.
-There is no added protein powder or any type of fortification – just pure whole food ingredients – and the sugars are actually quite modest for the satisfaction (just 8 grams in each generously sized bar.
+There is no added protein powder or any type of fortification – just pure whole food ingredients.
+The sugars are actually quite modest for the satisfaction with just 8 grams in each generously sized bar.

 Vega Bars: One

 Also known as their “all-in-one meal bars” Vega One clocks in at 270 calories with 12 grams of protein.
 Fortunately, it really does satisfy.
 One bar keeps me fueled for over three hours, and can easily stand-in as breakfast when needed.
 It’s a bit higher in sugars than I like to eat regularly in the morning, but on occasion, it’s justifiable.
 Plus, they pack so much goodness in there!
 Each bar has 1 serving of greens, the equivalent protein to 2.2 eggs, 3 grams of fiber, 1 billion probiotics, 1 gram of omega 3’s (the same as 2 servings of salmon), 1.4 cups of antioxidants, and 25 vitamins and minerals!